Meal Planning For Beginners

 The very first thing you should do when starting to plan your meals is to make a list of foods that your family enjoys.
 You could print out a seasonal list of foods or create your own list from scratch.

-This is a good way to help find recipes that your family will love.
+This is a good way to help find recipes that your family will enjoy.
 After all, there is no sense in filling your meal plan with recipes that have foods in them your family just won’t eat.
 That’s a sure fire way to increase your grocery budget by wasting food.

 Instead, use your list of in season and favourite foods to pick out recipes that you know will be a winner!